 This is, unfortunately, one of the harder lessons Justin had to learn, and is just as important to sealcoating during the day as to doing so at night.
 Never leave rocks and other debris piled up on the property that were blown off of the asphalt before sealcoating or other types of maintenance.
 It just takes getting caught in the path of landscaping equipment the next day for those rocks to turn into small projectiles.
 “Next thing you know, there’s people with shattered windows,” he says.
 So, do yourself and your customers a favor and make sure your crews are disposing of debris properly.

 To learn more about how to grow your asphalt business, sign up for our free Contractor’s Guide, or contact one of our asphalt experts today.
+You can also check out the Asphalt Kingdom Build Your Own Business Blueprint which you can use a guide as you grow your company.

 Are you making these mistakes?